 “Can’t say, but it’s probably better this way.
 Trust me Boo, she’s going to be fine.”

 “I’ll believe that when I see her walking and talking.”
-Boon paced nervously, wringing her hat in her hands.
+Boon uttered nervously, as she paced to and fro.
+Wringing her hat in her hands in agitation.

-The ambulance crew hurried over with a stretcher, and quickly had the stranger loaded up and on her way to Markham Hospital.
-Leaving the three lifelong friends standing in the very place where, as children they once played together.
+And before long, the ambulance crew hurried over with a stretcher.
+And quickly had the stranger loaded up and on her way to Markham Hospital.
+Leaving the three lifelong friends standing in the very place, where as children they once played together.